Welcome! So, you want to know a bit more about me?

+I grew up poor, raised by a single mom.
 My early experiences and sense of limits created an early, and unhealthy, obsession with money.
-I planned to be stupid rich.
-Of course, that’s not the same as being smart with money.
+I planned to be stupid rich and pursued a career in economics – that I ended up hating.

 Now, I combine my two passions of teaching and supporting educators to write about our journey and how educators can defy the myth of the poor teacher to achieve financial independence.